Finding Legal Help

 Final Order.
 URCP 7 and URCP 52

 Either at the end of a trial or when the parties have reached a settlement, the prevailing party must prepare findings of fact and conclusions of law and an order for the judge to review and sign, unless they have waived under URCP 52.
-Within 15 days after the court's decision, the prevailing party must prepare and serve upon the other parties proposed findings of fact and conclusions of law and order conforming to the court's decision.
-Objections to the proposed documents must be filed within 5 days after service.
+Within 14 days after the court's decision, the prevailing party (or the party ordered by the court) must prepare and serve upon the other parties proposed findings of fact and conclusions of law and order conforming to the court's decision.
+Objections to the proposed documents must be filed within 7 days after service.
 The party preparing the documents files them with the court after being served with an objection or after expiration of the time to object.